wikimint/wmfw/_projects/2024-05-25-public-dns-resolver-cloudflare.md

 - **Setup Instructions**: Cloudflare provides detailed setup guides for various devices and operating systems on their website.

 By using Cloudflare’s 1.1.1.1 service, you can enhance your internet speed, privacy, and security with a simple DNS configuration change.

+### How to Use 1.1.1.1
+You can configure your device or router to use 1.1.1.1 as its DNS resolver.
+Here’s an example of how to do it on a Windows 10 computer:

+#### Open Network Settings:
+- Click on the network icon in the taskbar.
+- Click on "Network & Internet settings".
+- Click on "Change adapter options".

+#### Select Your Network:
+- Right-click on your active network connection and select "Properties".

+#### Change DNS Settings:
+- Select "Internet Protocol Version 4 (TCP/IPv4)" and click "Properties".
+- Select "Use the following DNS server addresses".
+- Enter `1.1.1.1` as the preferred DNS server.
+- Optionally, you can enter `1.0.0.1` as the alternate DNS server.
+- Click "OK" to save the settings.

+### Example Usage Scenario
+Suppose you're experiencing slow internet performance and suspect that your ISP's DNS resolver is part of the problem.
+You decide to switch to Cloudflare's 1.1.1.1 DNS service to see if it improves your browsing speed and security.

+- You follow the steps to configure your computer to use 1.1.1.1 as the DNS resolver.
+- After making the switch, you notice that websites are loading faster because 1.1.1.1 resolves domain names more quickly than your ISP's DNS.
+- You also feel more secure knowing that your DNS queries are encrypted and that Cloudflare isn't selling your browsing data to third parties.